dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 # Unsigned Form of vCon Object

-The unsigned form of the top level vCon object is necessary as in many cases, a vCon will be partially conscructed and in process as conversation data is collected.
+The unsigned form of the top level vCon object is necessary as in many cases, a vCon will be partially constructed and in process as conversation data is collected.
 This may change while the conversation is in progress or on-going.
 The vCon may start with only meta data and party information, then progress to contain dialog information.
 It may then get analysis added or it could be passed to another security domain for analysis.